Capital Commendation for Public Service

 The McGeorge Capital Center for Public Law & Policy recognizes students who work on behalf of others while pursuing their law degree.
 The Commendation is intended to encourage students to become involved in the community and to assist with pro bono community legal services.
 Upon graduation from McGeorge, students can receive the Capital Commendation for Public Service at the following levels:

 - Extraordinary Commitment (150 hours)

 Public service performed while a student at McGeorge may count towards the Commendation, provided the hours were unpaid and not for academic credit, subject to approval by the program director.
-Volunteer hours required as part of campus student organization membership or activities will not count toward the commendation; exceptions may be made for hours volunteered at club-sponsored events that benefit community or charitable organizations.
-Additionally, public service hours from field placements, clinics, or work-study positions that exceed what is otherwise required to complete the position will generally not count toward the Commendation. .
+Volunteer hours required as part of campus student organization membership or activities will not count toward the commendation.
+Volunteer hours performed as part of an unpaid internship or clerkship will not count toward the commendation.
+Additionally, volunteer hours from field placements or work-study positions that exceed what is otherwise required to complete the position's requirements will not count toward the Commendation. .
 Volunteer hours performed as part of a legal clinic that serves the community that exceed what is otherwise required to earn units for the clinic may count toward the commendation, subject to the approval of the program director.

-Capital Commendation students receive a certificate acknowledging their achievement, a special notation in the commencement program, and a special reception celebrating their accomplishments.
+Capital Commendation students receive a certificate acknowledging their achievement, a special notation in the commencement program, and recognition of their accomplishments at the annual senior luncheon.

 Students interested in receiving the Capital Commendation for Public Service should complete the following two forms, and submit them to the Centers of Distinction: